POSITIVELY CHANGING A GENERATION’S VIEW OF DENTAL TREATMENT

 Sealants protect your child’s teeth from decay.
 They are made of clear plastic and are painted on the grooves of the posterior teeth in one visit.

 Mouthguards prevent dental injuries.
 A form-fitting mouthguard can be fabricated for your child in our office.

 Early examination and treatment may help prevent or reduce the severity of a malocclusion or bad bite.
 Starting treatment or preventive care at the proper time, even when the baby teeth are present, can reduce the overall treatment time and result in a better outcome.

 Tooth-colored fillings/bonding provide strength to the restored tooth and release small amounts of fluoride to prevent further decay.
 Similar in color and texture to natural teeth, the restorations are much less noticeable and much more attractive than other types of fillings, providing your child a confident smile.

 Bleaching/tooth whitening is a safe and cost effective cosmetic treatment for many adolescents.
 Usually the best time to evaluate whether or not your child is a good candidate for bleaching is after completion of orthodontics, and all permanent teeth are present.

 Oral Sedation/Nitrous Oxide (Laughing Gas)

 Oral Sedation/Nitrous Oxide are available for young children and children with anxiety who can not cope with traditional dental treatment.
 Dr. Aslani-Breit has extensive training and experience in behavior management with both non-pharmacological and pharmacological techniques and exceeds the standard of care in her monitoring and emergency equipment.
-She is trained and certified in Pediatric Advanced Life Support and she is a certified sedation provider.
+She is certified in Pediatric Advanced Life Support, Advanced Cardiac Life Support, and she is a certified Oral Sedation provider.